Teenage Caveman (1958 film): Reception

+Variety found the film to be a good exploitation item aimed at the teen market.

+The Los Angeles Times found it to be a good movie despite its title.

 Home media

-The film was released on DVD by Lionsgate Home Entertainment on April 18, 2006 as part of a two-disc set with The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent on the first disc.
+The film was released on DVD by Lionsgate Home Entertainment on April 18, 2006, as part of a two-disc set with The Saga of the Viking Women and Their Voyage to the Waters of the Great Sea Serpent on the first disc.